You’ve completed the interview process, wowed the hiring manager, and now you have an offer for a new job. That’s good news, right?

 It’s important to be careful about how you ask for the opportunity to think it over.
 You don’t want to insult the hiring manager or lose the offer because you didn’t respond promptly.

 The best way to handle it is to start by relaying your thanks and appreciation for the job offer.
 Keep it positive and professional, reiterating your interest in working for the company.

 There are a few options for buying some time when you’re not prepared to accept immediately.

 When you receive the offer, it’s acceptable to ask the employer if there is a deadline to respond to the offer.
 However, preface your question by relaying your thanks for the opportunity.
 If there’s a deadline and it doesn’t seem like it’s enough time, ask if it’s possible to get an extension.
 Either way, you’ll know exactly how much time you’ll have to get back to the hiring manager with your decision.

 In most cases, it’s a better idea to carefully evaluate the salary, benefits, perks, job responsibilities, and whether this is the direction you want your career to move in before you accept.

 2. Ask Questions

-You will also need to know when the company wants you to start, so you can plan a transition from your current job to the new one.
+You will also need to know when the company wants you to start so that you can plan a transition from your current job to the new one.
 That will factor into your decision making, as well.

-If you’re not 100 percent sure you want the job, consider negotiating the compensation package so you’re sure the position is the right fit for you.
+If you’re not 100% sure you want the job, consider negotiating the compensation package.
 There are many parts of an employment offer that are negotiable, in addition to salary.
 You may be able to negotiate an offer that will make you feel more comfortable about accepting.